 Both the mobile and desktop apps are easy to use and have fairly intuitive settings.
 You can change the alerts you get, the "talk and listen" settings and more.

 Credit: Jason CarpenterHowever, if you want to record and store video, you'll have to pay a monthly fee for Nest Aware, which provides cloud storage, advanced alert algorithms and the ability to create video clips, in addition to other benefits.
 The first month of Nest Aware comes free, but after that, subscriptions start at $10 each month, or $100 for the year, depending on the services you choose.

 The Nest Cam is a superior security camera that offers easy setup and usability.
 The camera's wide-angle lens and crystal-clear 1080p resolution are truly high-def, and the night vision is unbeatable.

 These features don't come cheap, though.
 At $199, the Nest Cam is a bit of an investment, and additional benefits and add-ons cost extra.
 Still, with Nest Aware, you can store up to 30 days of footage in the cloud, and you'll get app enhancements such as more-sensitive motion alerts.

-Although the Nest Cam works with other Nest devices, like the Nest Smart Thermostat and Nest Protect, the Nest network is not a home-automation system.
+Although the Nest Cam works with other Nest devices, like the Nest Learning Thermostat and Nest Protect, the Nest network is not a home-automation system.
 But for painless operation, solid security footage and the ability to interact with (and through) the camera, the Nest Cam is a great choice.